 YES, there IS a way to communicate your feelings without pushing him away

-To DO this though, you first have to realise one thing:
+To do this though, you first have to realise one thing about communicating to your boyfriend:

 He is most likely going to feel BLAMED and CRITICIZED even during the times when you are not blaming him or criticizing him.

-That he will feel like you’re complaining, or that he will feel criticized or blamed is the RULE.
+So, the fact that he will feel like you’re complaining, or that he will feel criticized, become defensive or feel blamed is the rule, rather than the exception.

 So, remember that as a rule.
 It’s as true as 1 + 1 = 2.